eCTD and NeeS

 For the national phase, the SPC and PL materials and any other national texts shall be submitted as Word documents.
-They shall be submitted along with the application outside the eCTD or NeeS/VNeeS structure (working documents).
-They can also be submitted as is by email (Eudralink).
+They shall be submitted along with the application outside the eCTD or NeeS structure (working documents).
+They can also be submitted via email or Eudralink.

 Application storage media